aaronbloomfield/nws/hws/dnsspoof/index.md

 Those lines are listing the nameservers for that domain, and also the correct IP address.

 You can also view these four lines via the command `grep -A 3 ^example.com /var/cache/bind/named_dump.db` (note the carat (`^`) before "example.com" -- this ensures that "example.com" is at the very start of the line).
+The `-A 3` also shows the three lines *after* the found item.

 To test this, flush the cache, then run `dns_poison.py`.
 Make a request from *outer1* for example.com.
 If your dns_poison.py program works correctly, you should get these results: